BIOS3010/Module-12-Gene-annotation/exercises/Exercise1.md

 Using your terminal, log in to either `itf-appn-test01.hpc.uio.no` (group 1-5 do this) or `itf-appn-test02.hpc.uio.no` (group 6-10).
 If you have forgotten how to do this, refer back to the [exercises from last week](https://github.com/BIOS3010/Module-7---HTS/blob/main/00-Get_started.md#logging-on-to-the-server).

-## 12.1.2.
-Logging in to the external server
 ```diff
 !
 In your home directory, make a directory called `Module12`
 !
 Navigate into the newly created `Module12` folder